 - Instant Pot Turkey Breast

-Now that you’ve got the roast turkey figured out, it’s time to think about all the amazing side dishes you get to make (and eat).
+Now that you know how to cook the perfect turkey for Thanksgiving, it’s time to think about all the amazing side dishes you get to make (and eat).
 Of course you need all the classics, like mashed potatoes, stuffing/dressing, sweet potatoes, and green bean casserole.
 But there’s really no end to creative side ideas for your turkey.

 Here are some favorites for you to try, and then find ALL of my best Thanksgiving sides here.

-Enjoy this holiday with family, friends, or whoever you’re able to celebrate with, and ENJOY this perfect roast turkey.
+Enjoy this holiday with family, friends, or whoever you’re able to celebrate with, and ENJOY this perfect roast turkey recipe.
 Happy Thanksgiving!

 Thanksgiving Cooking Guides